House Speaker Nancy Pelosi, a California Democrat, said Obama

 On his first visit to the

 Capitol as president on Tuesday, Obama failed to ease Republican concerns the package included too little in tax cuts, $275 billion, and too much in spending, $550 billion.
+They at least agreed to keep talking to each other.

 The Democratic-led Senate is expected to approve a similar version of the bill, one costing $887 billion.
 It includes a one-year fix to insulate middle-class taxpayers from the Alternative Minimum Tax, which originally was aimed at the wealthy but is affecting a growing number of middle-class taxpayers because of inflation.